 The facts are shocking, according to recent studies, the world now consumes about 80 billion new pieces of clothing every year! and every second the equivalent of one garbage truck of textiles is landfilled or burned.
 Not to mention the links that fashion has with human exploitation and health issues.

-I feel very uncomfortable knowing that behind the clothes I own, there is a lot of bad stuff going on.
+I feel uncomfortable knowing that behind the clothes I own, there is a lot of bad stuff going on, that doesn’t reflect who I am.
 It has taken a lot of time to get to this moment, where I can share my thoughts about the topic.
 I’ve done a lot of reading, watched lots of documentaries such as The True Cost, heard countless podcasts and Ted Talks that have helped me understand the problematic.
 It is, in fact, a very complex problem, that has many layers.
 The industry, governments, workers, consumers.
 But the good news is that a big part of the solution lays on us, the consumers!
 And whether you are a fashion lover or not, we are all part of it, WE ALL wear clothes.